bcc-code/bcc-media-app/README.md

 You need to put the token into `CROWDIN_TOKEN` env var.
 Then you can run `crowdin upload` or `crowdin download` in the root of the project as apropriate.

-After downloading the translations into the project you also need to run TODO @agangso.
+After downloading the translations into the project you also need to run `flutter gen-l10n`, which will generate .dart files in the same folder as the .arb files, based on [/l10n.yaml](/l10n.yaml).

 # Other